luisrmendes/notEnoughBlogs/posts/ai-not-so-smart/ai-not-so-smart.md

 ## AI Not So Intelligent

 This is my revolutionary post.
-Here is some Rust code to annoy some people.
+Here is some Rust code to annoy some.

 ```rust
 /// Returns the results of the operations performed in the `QubitLayer`.